 The Organization borrowed \$9,750,000 from a financial institution in August 2000, incurring \$114,153 of bond issuance costs.
 The note agreement underlying the bond payable requires the Organization to maintain certain financial covenants.
-As of August 31, 2013 and 2012, the Organization was in compliance with all such covenants.
+As of August 31, 2014 and 2013, the Organization was in compliance with all such covenants.

 Terms of the agreement require principal and interest payments through the maturity date of June 1, 2016.
-The note bears interest at either 75% of the 30, 60 or 90-day LIBOR rate or 51% of the prime rate, whichever method is chosen at the discretion of the Organization (0.14% and 0.18% as of August 31, 2013 and 2012, respectively).
+The note bears interest at either 75% of the 30, 60 or 90-day LIBOR rate or 51% of the prime rate, whichever method is chosen at the discretion of the Organization (0.11% and 0.14% as of August 31, 2014 and 2013, respectively).

 Effective May 14, 2001, the Organization entered into an interest rate swap agreement with an initial notional principal amount of \$9,750,000 and an expiration date of June 1, 2016.
-Pursuant to the agreement, the Organization pays a fixed rate of 4.54% and receives a floating interest rate for the duration of the swap agreement.
+Pursuant to the agreement, the Organization pays a fixed rate of 4.54% for the duration of the swap agreement.

-FASB ASC Topic No. 815, Derivative and Hedging, establishes accounting and reporting standards for derivative instruments.
-Specifically, FASB ASC Topic No. 815 requires all entities, including not-for-profit organizations, to recognize all derivatives as either assets or liabilities in the statement of financial position and to measure such instruments at fair value and changes therein must be recorded as unrealized gains (losses) in the Organization's combined statement of activities.
+FASB ASC 815, Derivative and Hedging, establishes accounting and reporting standards for derivative instruments.
+Specifically, FASB ASC 815 requires all entities, including not-for-profit organizations, to recognize all derivatives as either assets or liabilities in the statement of financial position and to measure such instruments at fair value and changes therein must be recorded as unrealized gains (losses) in the Organization's combined statement of activities and changes in net assets.

 The fair value of the swap agreement was determined by the financial institution which holds the swap agreement using a pricing model that considers various market conditions, including discounted cash flow estimates.
-This fair value estimate is considered a Level 2 measurement under FASB ASC Topic No. 820.
-The fair value of the swap agreement at August 31, 2013 and 2012 represented a liability of approximately \$199,000 and \$344,000, respectively.
-The unrealized gain associated with the change in the liability was approximately \$145,000 and \$137,000 during 2013 and 2012, respectively.
+This fair value estimate is considered a Level 2 measurement under FASB ASC 820.
+The fair value of the swap agreement at August 31, 2014 and 2013 represented a liability of approximately \$99,000 and \$199,000, respectively.
+The unrealized gain associated with the change in the liability was approximately \$100,000 and \$145,000 during 2014 and 2013, respectively.